flowhub/docs.flowhub.io/_posts/2014-01-30-github-integration.md

 1. Open a project that you want to push
 2. Open the project panel by clicking the left side of the screen
 3. Tap "Settings"
-4. Input your GitHub "github-username/repo-name" and save.
+4. Input your "github-username/repo-name" and save.
 If the repository doesn't exist it will be created for you on first push.
     ![project settings](../images/gh03-project-settings.png)
 4. Input project label and select your main graph from the dropdown
 5. You should now have an area to input a commit message and upload.